roboconf/roboconf.github.io/en/developer-guide/code-organization.md

 It is based on Javascript technologies (Angular JS and related).

 * [Roboconf-system-installers](https://github.com/roboconf/roboconf-system-installers) contains sources to build
-installers (Linux scripts, Debian packages for the Karaf distributions, etc).
+installers (Linux scripts, RPM and Debian packages for the Karaf distributions, etc).

 * [Roboconf-examples](https://github.com/roboconf/roboconf-examples) contains examples of Roboconf applications.